 Ask For Help

 Finally, don’t be afraid to ask for help.
 Caring for a special needs child can be very draining for you.
-However, when you surround yourself with friends and family, you won’t feel alone in the struggle.
+However, you won’t feel alone in the struggle when you surround yourself with friends and family.

 Maybe a friend can mow your lawn while making dinner for your child?
 Or can a relative do dishes or laundry while you help your child with homework?
 Your friends and family can be of good help.
 You can even consult counseling for additional help on mental health.

 As you can see, caring for a special needs child and having a job can be tedious at most.
-However, with preparation, organization, and consistency, you’ll be able to be both caretaker and employee.
+However, with preparation, organization, and consistency, you can be both a caretaker and an employee.
 Take these tips into account, and you’ll be able to balance work with life and vice versa.